MinMengbin/QSB-USB2Serial/README.md

           /dev/serial/by-id/usb-US_Digital_USB__-__QSB_81658-if00-port0

+QSB_81658 will eventurally a unique name for that USB device.

 I tried to write dev rules which was redundant, because every device had its own constant name as shown above.
 I also came accross some issues such as when i was appling dev rules.
 It did not work at the end.
 Below is some

 Writing dev rules to assign names for individuals.
 As we know, every QSB-adapter has its own serial number, which you can find on the front part of the black adapter.
 For my case, I have two QSB0-adapters.
 One has the serial number of 81830, another one has the serial number of 81658.
 I will use this attribute (ATTRS{serial}) to assign names to this two adpaters.